 Tucker visibly winced as the lupine disparaged their all-powerful deity, but he also looked almost...relieved.
 "Um.
 Look, I don't wanna get my ass sent to the gallows, but...uh.
 Yeah, I guess I can't argue.
 The real devout fuckers are annoying as hell...but I guess one good thing about this shitty outpost is that no one out here is real into that...religious...stuff."
 He let his arms drop back to his sides, his body relaxing a bit once again.
 "One of the very few benefits of getting shipped out here."
 Tucker grimaced.
 "Very few."

 "No ladies coming out to this lonely canyon, I'm guessing?"
 Mahihko teased, though his tone was surprisingly gentler than before.

-Lone glanced at his companion curiously; he wasn’t expecting the outspoken thief to ease up on the verbal abuse of the turquoise soldier that he'd no doubt already singled out to try and get between the sheets.
+Lone glanced at his companion bemusedly; he wasn’t expecting Mahihko to ease up on the verbal abuse of the chupadore that he'd no doubt already singled out to try and get between the sheets.
 But he could tell by the half-hidden expression in his companion's features that the reality of life on this ring-world was upsetting to him.
-Lone wasn't a fan of what he'd heard so far, either...it made him a bit more uncomfortable about this strange planet on which they’d somehow ended up.
+Lone wasn't a fan of what he'd heard so far, either...it made him a bit more uncomfortable about this strange planet upon which they'd somehow found themselves.